With Tapas Revolution, Madrid-born Omar Allibhoy, the brains behind the successful chain, has done for Spanish cuisine what Yo Sushi did for Japanese.

 Situated inside Grand Central in Birmingham, UK, Tapas Revolution attracts visitors with its big signs advertising churros.
 I passed by it on a busy weekday afternoon and decided to wait till the lunch hour rush died down.
 This also meant that by the time I was seated at the bar, I was famished.

 Tapas is all about delicious bites served in small portions.
-Meant to be shared, I was more than happy to have it all for myself on this date.
-In a very general sense it’s Spanish pub food, but a lot more delicate and sophisticated.
+Meant to be shared, but I was more than happy to have it all for myself on this date.
+In a very general sense, it’s Spanish pub food, but a lot more delicate and sophisticated.

-The ambience at the restaurant walks the thin line between casual and urbane brilliantly.
+The ambiance at the restaurant walks the thin line between casual and urbane brilliantly.
 The service is polished, and the food has the finesse that typically forms an integral part of Spanish preparations.

-Now, the portions are tiny (it is tapas after all), so you’ll end up ordering anywhere from four to five dishes in the end.
-I’d suggest to take about four in the beginning and then add on more depending on how hungry you are.
+Now, the portions are tiny (it is tapas, after all), so you’ll end up ordering anywhere from four to five dishes in the end.
+I’d suggest taking about four in the beginning and then adding on more depending on how hungry you are.

 My meal consisted of the following:

 Arroz Negro – Black rice with prawns and squid.
 The colour of the rice is from squid ink giving it a distinct flavour that takes a few bites to get used to.
 However, it’s quite subtle and delicious.